laxmijangir/Spotify-clone-main/Spotify-clone-main/README.md

 # Spotify-clone
-Learning HTML and CSS
+Learning HTML and CSS basics.

-This activity was a way to practice more on HTML and CSS.
+Static demo of a Spotify website clone using HTML and CSS.
-This code will basically make a replica of Spotify Website.
-/////